-*Blogger’s note – I recently came across an old printed copy of this story, and decided to transcribe it for interested readers.
-Note that it was written in 1982.
+I recently came across an old printed copy of this story, and decided to transcribe it for interested readers.
+Written in 1982.

 The Wynn Island Plantation, The First 150 Years, 1832-1982